Food for Thought (Young Rome album)

 Food for Thought is the only studio album by American rapper and singer Jerome Jones of the group Immature/IMx (credited as Young Rome).
 The album was released in the U.S. on June 22, 2004.
 Two singles were released from the album: "After Party" and "Freaky".
 The album features guest appearances by Omarion, YoungBloodZ, and fellow Immature/IMx member Marques Houston, among others.

-History
+Background

 Young Rome's opinion of this album is that, "It's far from what Immature did.
 It's more mature—more about my personal life and what I've been through.
 I sing about the ups and downs of being in the group, of what's happening with my family and going through stuff.
 This album shows all of me—the adversity and everything else."

+Critical reception

+AllMusic editor Andy Kellman called the album a "rather defiant move and a striking attempt to leave his kid-pop past in the dust [...]
+Beyond a couple OK singles, the album lacks depth, and it's only consistent for the fact that it's one-dimensional throughout."